ExpressGateway/express-gateway.io/_pages/documentation-guide.md

 }
 ```

-### Applications
+##### Applications
-An Application is another type of API consumer and is tied to a user.
+An Application is another type of API consumer and is always associated to a user.
+A user may have zero to many applications.

 In its base form, an application consists of an Id and userId.
-You can define additional application perperties in configuration like below:
+The `application` model in `model-configs directory is schemaless and you can define additional application properties.

+Example:
 ```
 Config: {
 ...